DanielGaull/cortex/README.md

 This function cannot be called within Cortex, but you can use parse functions to read a `Function` object into the calling Rust code and use this function there.

 ### Structs
 You can define (or inject) data types using *structs*.
 Structs consist of fields of a certain type, and struct instances (or composite values) consist of the values of those fields.
 Keep in mind *all* values are currently pass-by-value, meaning that passing a value into a function or assigning it to a variable *duplicates* the fields of structs.
-Make sure structs are cheap to copy, and if not, give them a way to hook into your Rust implementation where the actual complex object is stored.
-In the future, copy-by-reference values are planned to be added.
+Make sure structs are cheap to copy, and if not, give them a way to hook into your Rust implementation where the actual complex object is stored, or use bundles instead (see below).

 Define structs like so: